day8/re-frame-async-flow-fx/README.md

      :async-flow  boot-async-flow}))  ;; kick off the async process
 ```

 Look at that last line.
-This library defines the "effect handler" which interprets that effect.
-It reads and actions
+This library defines the "effect handler" which interprets `:async-flow`.
+It will read
-the specification supplied in `boot-async-flow`.
+ and action the specification supplied in `boot-async-flow`.

 Just to be clear, this event handler does two things:
   1. It goes though an initial synchronous series of tasks which get app-db into the right state.
-  2. It kicks off a multistep asynchronous flow.
-Described in data via `boot-async-flow`.
+  2. It kicks off a multistep asynchronous flow described in data via `boot-async-flow`.

 ----
 ### Tutorial